From start to finish the six greatest weeks of your life.

 - Synthetic High Visibility T-Shirts (3) & Vest (1)

-A high-visibility exterior layer is required at all times while biking.
+A high-visibility exterior layer is required at all times while biking (high-visibility is a neon or fluorescent color, traditionally yellow, orange or pink).
 On warm days a high-visibility t-shirt will be sufficient.
 The vest should be large enough to wear over warm layers while riding on cooler days.
 Please visit the Overland Store if you need to purchase these items and for an example of high-visibility apparel.
 High-visibility bike jerseys are acceptable but not necessary.

 - Bike Shorts (3)